lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session11_say.md

 ### DO demo

-1. After we complete *Modeling to Learn* next time, you can still access the *MTL* module we used and all the experiments we saved in the Team and Individual worlds.
+1. After we complete *Modeling to Learn* next time, you can still access ALL the *MTL* resources we've used.

+2. You can log in to the sim UI and review all the experiments we saved in the Team and Individual worlds.

+3. You can run new experiments in the same module - or in any of the other 4 modules.

-2. You can also use any of the other 4 modules to experiment and inform future team decisions.
-Let's pull up each of the modules and look at some of their unique features:
+4. You can log in to the data UI and look at all sorts of team and individual trends.

-+ In Care Coordination (CC), we can compare multiple experiments and look at things like how Overwork Affects No-Shows and how we Balance New and Existing Patients.

-+ In Medication Management (MM) we can experiment with team decisions across different diagnostic cohorts and how best to allocate appointments for our providers with and without x-waivers.

-+ In Psychotherapy (PSY), we can look at the engagement patterns of patients with different diagnoses; and a unique feature in this module is the Sankey diagram, which shows the patient engagement and appointment usage flows.

-+ In Aggregate (AGG), we can test hypotheses about our mix of services.
-The unique feature here is in the Outputs section, we can choose to compare different experiments, as we've done in other modules, or we can compare the effects of a given experiment on the different services.

-+ Finally, the Measurement Based Stepped Care for Suicide Prevention module allows the team to conduct experiments in multiple views.
+5. And of course there's a plethora of materials and links at mtl.how.

-3. For next time, be thinking about possible next steps after *MTL*.
+6. For next time, as you have time, look back at those resources to refresh your memory, and be thinking about how they might be useful to you after *MTL*.

 ## Until then, thank you for *Modeling to Learn*!